 You don’t feel very confident applying make-up?
 Then it is very sensible to hire a professional make-up artist.
-It is important that you explain that you need the make-up for a profile picture, because depending on the objective, there are many types of make-up too.
+It is important that you explain that you need the make-up for a profile picture because depending on the objective, there are many types of make-up too.

 Tip 10: Test your picture

-“I never look good on pictures”
+“I never look good in pictures”

 Are you curious how unknown people actually evaluate your present picture?
 Or you’d like to know if, by contrast, your new picture is an improvement?
 Upload your pictures on photofeeler.com and get them tested scientifically.
 You will see your new professional LinkedIn photo will score quite well.

-On this website (and app) a number of complete strangers will assess, for free, your professionalism, friendliness, self-confidence and reliability solely based on your pictures.
+On this website (and app) a number of complete strangers will assess, for free, your professionalism, friendliness, self-confidence, and reliability solely based on your pictures.